centre-for-humanities-computing/course-development/README.md

 The following is an exercise that is aimed to put into practice what was covered in the above module.
 It assumes that you know no programming yet and is rather based around what you would do to solve the problem given that you haven't learned how to write any code yet.
 There will be three "hints" sections which will give you some help, but the idea is that you wouldn't need them if you follow the guidelines in this module.

-Your task is to write a line of code in Python that prints "hello world!" to the screen.
+Your task is to write a line of code in Python that prints "Welcome to my program!" to the screen.
 You shouldn't install anything on your computer or create any accounts on websites.

 **Hint 1**